borntofrappe/learning-d3/Radial Path/README.md

 # Radial Path(s)

-With this project I set out to practice with several features of the D3 library, and most notably the functions `d3.lineRadial` and `d3.areaRadial` from the `d3-shape` module.
+With this project I set out to create a visualization with the `d3.lineRadial` and `d3.areaRadial` functions.
 Ultimately I plan to create something that is teaching _and_ useful, but in the build-up, I managed to create a couple more demos.

 - **Static** attempts to use the radial functions in the most straightforward manner

 - **Experiment** takes the static foundation and experiments with a constantly updated set of data.

-## Goal
+## Data Viz

-The idea is to plot the number of deaths registered in Italy due to the recent Coronavirus spread.
-This using data from [the Covid19 API](https://covid19api.com/), but starting from a fixed set of data.
-A fetch request can follow to update the visualization if necessary.

-A radial line chart is here included next to a normal line chart to describe two facets of the dataset, namely its cumulative, and marginal distribution.
+The idea is to plot the google trends for the four seasons.
+[Here's a URL for the search](https://trends.google.com/trends/explore?date=2019-01-01%202020-01-01&geo=US&q=spring,summer,fall,winter).

 ## Markup